What is Journal in Accounting?

 Journaling with Double-Entry Bookkeeping

 The most popular type of bookkeeping is double-entry accounting.
-Immediately, it affects the way journals are kept and journal entries are recorded immediately.
+It immediately affects how journals are kept, and journal entries are recorded.
 Every business deal consists of a transfer of funds between two accounts.

 Using Single-Entry Bookkeeping in Journals